mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 3. CONFIDENTIALITY

 Respondents are requested to clearly identify those portions of their response that are company confidential or proprietary in nature.
 The confidentiality of each Respondent’s response will be maintained.
-Items that are identified as proprietary will be treated as such except where Canada determines that the enquiry is not of a proprietary nature.
-Canada may edit the questions or may request that the respondent do so, so that the proprietary nature of the question is eliminated, and the enquiry can be answered with copies to all interested parties.
+Items that are identified as proprietary will be treated as such except where GC determines that the enquiry is not of a proprietary nature.
+GC may edit the questions or may request that the respondent do so, so that the proprietary nature of the question is eliminated, and the enquiry can be answered with copies to all interested parties.

 ### SECTION 2: REQUIREMENT